Restaurant Food Vendor Record

-Use the Restaurant Vendor log to record all your deliveries throughout the week.
+Use the Restaurant Food Vendor record to begin to track all your deliveries throughout the week.
 This sheet will come in handy when you conduct your weekly inventory.
 First of all, inspect all deliveries as they come in through your back door.
 Make sure you check off the products and compare the delivery of the vendor invoices.

-If you are not checking off the truck as it comes through your back door, the restaurant vendor delivery person may take advantage of that and steal from you.
-This is a major loss to the restaurant especially if the theft goes undetected.
-Vendor theft is common in the food industry.
+If you are not checking the food from the truck as it comes through your back door, the restaurant vendor delivery person may take advantage of that and steal from you.
+This is a major loss to the restaurant, especially if the theft goes undetected.
+Unfortunately, vendor theft is common in the food industry.

 Always put the truck away in its designated areas to prevent time and temperature abuse.

-Cold food should be at 41°F or below.
-Hot food should be at –140°F or higher.
+Cold food should be at least 41°F or below.
+Hot food should be a minimum of 140°F or higher.

 Food Cost Formula:

-The product sales mix, food quality, customer service, menu prices and hours of operation will impact your food cost percentages.
+Knowing the product sales mix, food quality, customer service, menu prices and hours of operation impacts your food cost percentages

 Either way, in order to maintain a good food cost percentage you will have to work hard at it.
 Furthermore, consistent monitoring of these figures plays a huge role.
-Also, make sure your food order dollars matches the restaurant vendor invoice.
-If those figures do not match 100% than inspect the truck for additional product that may belong to you.
+Also, make sure your food order dollars match the restaurant vendor invoice.
+If those figures do not match 100%, then inspect the truck for the additional products that may belong to you.